brian14708/wh-briefings/speeches-remarks/2021-12/2021-12-15-remarks-by-president-biden-in-dawson-springs-on-the-response-to-the-tornadoes.md

 modified_time: 2021-12-15 18:25:49-05:00
 permalink: https://www.whitehouse.gov/briefing-room/speeches-remarks/2021/12/15/remarks-by-president-biden-in-dawson-springs-on-the-response-to-the-tornadoes/
 published_time: 2021-12-15 18:45:00-05:00
-title: Remarks by President Biden in Dawson Springs on the Response to the Tornadoes
+title: "Remarks by President\_Biden in Dawson Springs on the Response to the\_Tornadoes"
 ---

 Dawson Springs